zgoda/sqlitefts/README.md

 ## Corpus

-The corpus used for testing purpose will be a collection of ~50 blog texts authored by me in years 2013-2020 that can be found on [my blog](https://beergeek.zgodowie.org) pages.
+The corpus used for testing purpose will be a collection of ~50 blog texts authored by me in years 2013-2020 that can be found on [my blog](https://devlog.zgodowie.org) pages.
 This is UTF-8 encoded text rich with IT terms, containing excerpts of computer code and occasional English fragments.

 ## Test result scoring

-The best support for Polish language analysis is provided by Lucene based solutions, like Elasticsearch or Solr.
+The best support for Polish language analysis is provided by Lucene based solutions, like ElasticSearch or Solr.
 Both of these packages provide Stempel algorythmic analyzer and filter, while Solr also provides dictionary based Morfologik filter and lemmatizer.
-To score test results we'll be using Elasticsearch 7.8 with Stempel plugin.
+To score test results we'll be using ElasticSearch 7.9 with Stempel plugin.
+If you want to run benchmark please be advised that the ElasticSearch-OSS Docker image is ~350 MB.
+It is not stored at Docker Hub so don't worry, it will not count towards your daily limit of pull operations.